pwnfuzz/diffrays/README.md

 - 🧩 **IDA Pro Integration**: Uses IDA Pro and the IDA Domain API for accurate pseudocode extraction.
 - 📂 **SQLite Output**: Stores results in a SQLite database for easy reuse and analysis.
 - 🌐 **Web Interface**: Built-in server mode to browse, search, and visualize diff results interactively.
+- 🤖 **AutoDiff**: Automatically fetches vulnerable and patched binaries (via CVE, file, or month) and runs the diff end-to-end.
 - 📊 **Research-Ready**: Designed to support vulnerability research and exploit development workflows.

 ---